 It was great to be partnering with such a prestigious event that gathers SharePoint, Office 365 & Azure experts from around the world.
 All, in one European location for the largest conference of its kind.

 During the conference, TeraDev launched Kianda – a Unique Business Process Automation Platform with great capabilities.
 In short, it is a single powerful workflow automation tool enabling the creation of unlimited online forms and workflows.
 Subsequently, bringing digital process automation without limits.

 Overall, it was a very good opportunity for us to meet attendees, partners and network peers across Europe.
 Thank you all who showed great interest in our BPM platform Kianda.
 And, we are looking forward to next year’s conference.

 Workflow automation software grows as businesses seek more effective ways to carry out business processes.

 Modern enterprises have common objectives related to digital transformation.
 Those commonalities aim to improve productivity and collaboration in their organisations.
 For instance, adopting new technologies into business operations and company cultures helps organisations to succeed.
-And, one way to achieve these goals is through business process automation.
+And, one way to achieve these goals is with workflow automation.

 Workflow automation software lacks awareness despite it’s huge benefits to business

 Digital transformation journey is the accelerating transformation of business activities, workflows, processes and models.
-Moreover, to fully leverage the changes and opportunities of the latest digital technologies.
+Moreover, it is fully leveraging the changes and opportunities of the latest digital technologies.
 It is digitizing organisation’s business processes and improving technological foundations.
 In addition, it involves seamlessly integrating with providers.
-As a result costs are reduced and customer experiences significantly improve.
+Resulting in reduced costs and significantly improving customer experiences.
 Continue reading “Digital Transformation Journey will lead you to success”